Graphs and obstruction theory for algebraic curves: Preliminary

 Now we define the superabundancy of tropical curves.
-In view of Example \ref{ex:singular}, it is reasonable to define it only for curves satisfying Assumption A(iii). \begin{defn}[{\cite[Definition 2.22]{M}}] A 3-valent tropical curve satifying Assumption A(iii) is called \emph{superabundant} if the parameter space is of dimension larger than $e+(n-3)(1-g)$.
-Otherwise it is called \emph{non-superabundant}. \end{defn}
+In view of Example \ref{ex:singular}, it is reasonable to define it only for curves satisfying Assumption A(iii). \begin{defn}[{\cite[Definition 2.22]{M}}] A 3-valent tropical curve satisfying Assumption A(iii) is called \emph{superabundant} if the parameter space is of dimension larger than $e+(n-3)(1-g)$.
+Otherwise it is called \emph{non-superabundant}.
+See also Subsection \ref{subsec:compare}. \end{defn}

 To see whether a tropical curve satisfying Assumption A of a given combinatorial type is superabundant or not, it is enough to check it for an immersive tropical curve obtained by deforming the original curve.
 On the other hand, we will see below that the superabundancy of an immersive tropical curve can be effectively calculated via algebraic geometry.
 Now we recall some notions from algebraic geometry relevant to our purpose.